Church Cowley St James Church of England Primary School

 At CCSJ, we believe the best way to help children develop their skills and understanding is through effective feedback and personalised learning.
 That is why we have developed High-Quality Responsive Teaching, a model of learning that means all children in the class receive tailored, individualised, high-quality teaching in every lesson, enabling them to make the most progress possible by making sure every child’s need is addressed, and misconceptions are dealt with quickly.

-We have invested time and energy in creating curriculum books for all none core subjects that promote a knowledge-based curriculum.
+We have invested time and energy in creating our own CCSJ topic curriculum books for all none core subjects that promote a knowledge-based curriculum.
 We then use our knowledge to solve complex problems, debate, construct arguments or resolve real-life issues and challenges.

 We believe that the best learning comes from first-hand experiences, and our curriculum sets out to give our children the best life experiences and opportunities that would not normally exist to them.
 Examples of this include our trip to the snow dome to get first-hand experience of what it was like for Shackleton trekking to the South pole, the Virtual Reality headsets we use across the school throughout the curriculum, or the dinosaurs (one of which is still on our roof) which came to the school as part of a whole-school learning project.